nicojones/Ribosome/readme.md

 This tells Ribosome that `[Date]` is a page to which the user can be redirected after login.

 Okay!
 Now log out (`/logout`), and visit `/date` again.
 Login… and you’re back looking at our beautiful clock.

+Feel free to tinker with the code.
+Don't forget to look at the docs for reference, or just download them.